SDA-SE/sda-dropwizard-commons/sda-commons-client-jersey/README.md

 # SDA Commons Client Jersey

-The module `sda-commons-client-jersey` provides support for using Jersey clients withing the dropwizard application.
+The module `sda-commons-client-jersey` provides support for using Jersey clients within the dropwizard application.

 ## Usage

-The [`JerseyClientBundle`](./src/main/java/org/sdase/commons/client/jersey/JerseyClientBundle.java) is added to the application.
+The [`JerseyClientBundle`](./src/main/java/org/sdase/commons/client/jersey/JerseyClientBundle.java) must be added to the application.
 It provides a [`ClientFactory`](./src/main/java/org/sdase/commons/client/jersey/ClientFactory.java) to create clients.
 The `ClientFactory` needs to be initialized and is available in the `run(...)` phase.
 Therefore the bundle should be declared as field and not in the `initialize` method.